 For an appeal to be successful there must be substantial and valid evidence that the parking violation was NOT committed, it occurred due to circumstances beyond the customer’s control, or there exist other extraordinary circumstances that should be considered.
 Evidence must be provided when the petition is submitted.
 Examples of evidence include doctor/hospital notes or receipts, mechanic repair receipts, tow receipts, or other official forms of documentation.
 This documentation shall be submitted with the petition whether filed in person, by mail, or online.

-The following reasons are generally not considered valid as a basis for appeal:
+The following reasons are not considered valid basis for appeal:

 Instructions for Contesting a Citation